 1. Best Glide Speed ESTABLISH

-2. RadioTr ansmit (121.5 MHz) MAYDAY
+2. Radio TRANSMIT (121.5 MHz) MAYDAY

-3. Transponder SQUAWK 7700
+3. • •

-4. If off airport, ELT ACTIVATE
+4. ACTIVATE

 5. Power Lever IDLE

 6. Mixture CUTOFF

-7. Fuel Selector
+7. Fuel Selector OFE

 8. Ignition Switch OFF

 9. Fuel Pump OFF

-10. Flaps (when landing is assured) 100%
+10. Flaps (when landing is assured d)100%

 11. Master Switches OFF

 12. Seat Belt(s) SECURED

+-

 If all attempts to restart the engine fail and a forced landing is imminent, select a suitable field and prepare for the landing.
-If flight conditions or terrain does not permit a safe landing, CAPS deployment may be required.
+As forced landings on unprepared surfaces are not recommended, CAPS activation may be the safest option.
 Refer to Section 10, Cirrus Airframe Parachute System (CAPS) for CAPS deployment scenarios and landing considerations.

-A suitable field should be chosen as early as possible so that maximum time will be available to plan and execute the forced landing.
-For forced landings on unprepared surfaces, use full flaps if possible.
-Be aware that use of full (100%) flaps will reduce glide distance.
-Full flaps should not be selected until landing is assured.
+When determined that a forced landing is the safest option, a suitable field should be chosen as early as possible so that maximum time will be available to plan and execute the forced landing.
+While gliding, be aware that use of flaps will reduce glide distance.
+Flaps should not be selected until landing is assured.
 Land on the main gear and hold the nose wheel off the ground as long as possible.